How to get rid of fleas and stop them biting your cat.

 - Powders and sprays are available.
 They have to be applied carefully in order that the cat does not inhale dangerous powder or aerosols.
 Or for that matter that YOU do not inhale nasty flea killer.

-- Fumigating Flea bombs are dangerous and should not be used.
+- Fumigating Flea bombs and dips where the chemicals are allowed to remain, are dangerous and should not be used.

 - There are many different products that target various stages of development of the flea.